HeikoR/Impact-ScaledAlphaHitmask/README.md

 	- This function is only intended for debugging purposes to show what the hitmask created looks like.
 		The *white* parts of the image will result in hit *'misses'* and the *black* parts of the image will result in *'hits'* .
 	- To enable drawing of the debug image set `drawHitmask` to `true`.
+* `entityHittest(entity)`
+	- Test if mouse inside or outside of entity, and if mouse inside then test if we hit opaque pixel.
+	- Returns `true` if we hit opaque pixel inside entity, else `false`.
 * `hittest(xHitOffset, yHitOffset, frameIdx)`
 	- Test pixel at `xHitOffset, yHitOffset` for currently active image frame (`frameIdx`)
 	- Recommend passing in '0' for `frameIdx` to always test on the first (default) frame (i.e. button state: normal)